How to Create and Sell AI Prompt Packs

 - Test every prompt yourself before including it in your pack

-- Aim for 20–75 prompts, organised into clear categories
+- Aim for 20 to 75 prompts, organised into clear categories

 - Design the PDF in Canva — cover page, intro, prompts, back page